What Are Smart Contracts and Why Are They Important?

 While we’re discussing Ethereum-supported smart contracts, an “oracle” can aid the contract in self-executing.
 An oracle sends external, real-world data, such as the temperature in a given area or information from existing data sources, to a blockchain such as Ethereum.
 This may seem contradictory since an oracle is fed data by a third-party, which the invention of smart contracts specifically sought to avoid.
 However, the process still remains fairly automated: a smart contract on the blockchain can simply use the data from an oracle to inform whether to award money to a particular party.

 Uniswap, a leading decentralized crypto exchange used for yield farming that runs on the Ethereum blockchain is undergirded by two smart contracts: an “Exchange” contract and a “Factory” contract.
-The Exchange contract conducts all token trades and the Factory contract is used to add new tokens to the platform.
+The Exchange contract conducts all token transactions and the Factory contract is used to add new tokens to the platform.
 Another decentralized application that makes central use of smart contracts is Aave, where users can borrow a range of cryptocurrencies, as well as lend assets in exchange for interest payments, all executed by smart contracts.

 The possibilities for use with smart contracts are seemingly infinite, but their most obvious uses would be for loans, insurance, purchasing, and payments.
 The Postal Service could use it to automate workflow for payments and shipping.
 It has the potential to remove the middleman and consolidate all of the more onerous steps of the home-buying process.
 The ability of smart contracts to streamline processes and eliminate delays and additional costs associated with third-parties makes them endlessly versatile.
 Smart contracts are already being used in the medical field to keep track of the supply chain of medications and organ donations.
 They are increasingly used by retailers to enhance transparency and resolve any disputes with vendors.